everscale-org/docs/src/develop/api-tools/tonos-cli.md

 # 8. Proposal commands

-The following commands are used when voting for various FreeTON proposals at [https://gov.freeton.org/](https://gov.freeton.org/)
+The following commands are used when voting for various [Everscale proposals](https://gov.freeton.org/)

 ## 8.1.
 Create proposal and cast the first vote